SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 * research about biodiversity benefits to developing countries, LDCs and SIDS (phrase 1)
 * research about transfer of marine technology, and improving marine research infrastructure/capacity (phrase 2 and 3)

-This query consists of 3 phrases. **All should be combined with marine terms with `AND`**
+This query consists of 3 phrases.

 ##### Phrase 1:

 Concerns scientific knowledge about contributions of biodiversity to development.
 This includes diversity in terms of "economic" benefits (taken from 14.7), but also direct products of diversity, such as bioprospecting, new biotechnologies, genetic resources.

-The structure is *biodiversity benefits + developing countries*.
+The general structure is *biodiversity benefits + developing countries*. **This phrase should be combined with [marine terms](https://github.com/SDGforskning/SDGstrings_wos/blob/main/SDG14_query_action_WoS.md#3-marine-terms-string-for-limiting-certain-phrases-to-the-marine-environment) with `AND`**.

 The `Nagoya protocol` is related to the convention on biological diversity (Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity).